URI:

 to have no political preference at all—vote slightly more like

-[quote]“If you just ask people whether they like democracy,
+> “If you just ask people whether they like democracy, there’s a

-there’s a social norm that says they have to answer yes,” Svolik
+social norm that says they have to answer yes,” Svolik told me.

-told me.
-They have been conditioned since grade school to say
+They have been conditioned since grade school to say “democracy

-“democracy is good, 10 out of 10—and we should also stop global
+is good, 10 out of 10—and we should also stop global warming and

-warming and save the whales and whatever.”
-He and Graham
+save the whales and whatever.”
+He and Graham surveyed 1,691

-surveyed 1,691 people and posed instead a version of the
+people and posed instead a version of the hypothetical question

-hypothetical question I asked above: You say you like democracy,
+I asked above: You say you like democracy, but will you

-but will you sacrifice other things you like on its behalf, by
+sacrifice other things you like on its behalf, by withholding

-withholding your vote for a democracy-bashing candidate?
-“Some
+your vote for a democracy-bashing candidate?
+“Some will, but the

-similar to the candidate they intended to support in the first
+candidate they intended to support in the first place.
+That

-action: Stronger partisans will let the thuggishness slide, if
+Stronger partisans will let the thuggishness slide, if they

 positions.
 The greater the number of strong partisan voters and